The Galleries Wigan

 The move by the council follows years of decline for The Galleries, which covers a huge site of six acres in the middle of Wigan, with a historic lack of investment.

-The Galleries was built in the late 1980s and was very popular in its heyday but is now more than half empty with a dated design and changing modern shopping habits, including online retail and out of town centres, contributing to its difficulties.
+The Galleries was built in the 1970's and was very popular in its heyday but is now more than half empty with a dated design and changing modern shopping habits, including online retail and out of town centres, contributing to its difficulties.

 The council fears if this decline is allowed to continue it will have far-reaching knock-on effects for the wider town centre and could possibly close altogether creating a huge mothballed site in the town centre.